Skip to main content

 Conclusion

-In the next module, we'll explore how to use responses from HTTP requests to dynamically discover what data you can collect from REST APIs!
+When you're ready to come back, we're going to keep this pace up as we explore how to use responses from HTTP requests to dynamically discover what data you can collect from REST APIs!